dxd132630/ddndd.io/QuickRefToTechInterview.md

 ### Asymptotic analysis :

 In computational theory asymptote is used to represent the limiting behavior to describe the computational complexity of problems, generally in Big O notation.
-For rest of the discussion we will be using Big O notation to represent.
+For rest of the discussion we will be using Big O notation to represent theoritical time and space complexities.

 ### Data structures :